izzy-baulk/EPQ-artefact/essay.md

 #### Ease of Use

-Feedback from a computer science teacher reccomended that I added a validation process while getting user inputs, so I chose to use a series of while loops to ensure inputted data was within the valid range for each variable.
+Feedback from a computer science teacher recommended that I added a validation process while getting user inputs, so I chose to use a series of while loops to ensure inputted data was within the valid range for each variable.

 The only other reccomendation I recieved from this teacher was improving the ease of distribution of my code.
 I so decided to create an [executable file](#executable) that would contain all the [dependencies](#dependency) for my project, as well as the four program files.
 This meant that whenever I shared my code with others, they would not need to spend time downloading all the necessary libraries onto their machine.
 The other change I made was ensuring all the [paths](#path) I used within my code were relative, so that a user would not need the same file structure as me to run the code.
 I chose to use the ```auto-py-to-exe``` library[^12] to create this file, as it provides users with a [Graphical User Interface](#gui) (GUI) while creating the file, whereas the library it is built on, PyInstaller use the [command line](#commandline) to achieve the same aim.
 As I had more than 10 dependencies to include within the final executable file, the prompts I would need to write using the command line would be very long, and so prone to errors.
 I did encounter a significant challenge here in that because I was writing and [compiling](#compile) my code on a computer with a UNIX based [operating system](#os), I could only compile a file that could be executed on other UNIX systems, and so not Windows machines.
 The only solution to this issue was to transfer my [source code](#source-code) to a Windows machine at school and compile an executable file from there.
 This eventually meant I could hand in two versions of my program, one for each major operating system, meaning the vast majority of users would be able to use my program.